 - negotiate in several iterations, allowing time to consider implications and propose amendments

 - keep minutes of each meeting to reduce the potential for misconceptions

 Any contract can be changed at any time, provided all signatories agree.
 However, it greatly reduces the potential for conflict later if you consider the full lifecycle of the collaboration in the contract:

 - make provisions for successfully getting started by defining onboarding procedures

-- have a probationary period — where all parties can try out the collaboration — and a clear protocol for how to end the contract in the probationary period
+- have a probationary period, where all parties can try out the collaboration, and a clear protocol for how each party can terminate the contract during the probationary period

 - include procedures for breach of contract

 - consider making available alternative means for dispute resolution, e.g. mediation, conciliation or arbitration

 - consider limiting the contract to a fixed term after which the contract expires and can be renewed if required

 Every contract influences the culture of the collaboration it governs, even when it appears to only describe what needs to be delivered: